unity3d-jp/NormalPainter/Readme_EN.md

 ## How to Use

-- Import your project to  [NormalPainter.unitypackage](https://github.com/unity3d-jp/NormalPainter/releases/download/20180116/NormalPainter.unitypackage).
+- Import  [NormalPainter.unitypackage](https://github.com/unity3d-jp/NormalPainter/releases/download/20180116/NormalPainter.unitypackage) to your project.
-- For Unity 2018.3 and later, you can also import this repository irectly.
+- For Unity 2018.3 and later, you can also import this repository directly.
 Open Packages/manifest.json of your project in the text editor and add it after "dependencies".
   > "com.utj.normalpainter": "https://github.com/unity3d-jp/NormalPainter.git",

   -Window-> Open the tool window in Normal Painter -"Add NormalPainter" will pop up on the tool window when you select an object with MeshRenderer or SkinnedMeshRenderer, so you can add it as a component.

 ##Functions
   - Vertices, normal vectors, tangents etc. will become visible.